MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * if you click the card menu button and the card menu button content is shown, and then hover outside of the card content, the card menu button content should then be hidden / no longer shown.
   * fix when you cannot get the channel icon
   * create error page if server is down
   * add react lazy loading to all files that use switch statements